Social Security (United States): System financing

-With regard to actuarial balance, the Social Security Trustees estimate a 75-year actuarial deficit of 3.21 percent of payroll.
+With regard to actuarial balance, the Social Security Trustees estimate a 75-year actuarial deficit of 3.61 percent of payroll.
 This is approximately the total payroll tax increase that would be necessary to keep the system solvent for 75 years.
 The figure is designed to illustrate the size of the deficit.
 Legislation could close the deficit in ways other than raising the payroll tax rate.

 Because taxable earnings are a fraction of GDP, sometimes the system's finances are put into context by using GDP.
-Social Security's cost are currently 5.0 percent of U.S. GDP.
-Program costs will rise to 5.9 percent of GDP by 2038 and will, approximately, remain at that level through 2094.
+Social Security's cost are 5.2 percent of U.S. GDP as of 2023.
+Program costs will rise to 6.3 percent of GDP by 2076, and then decline to 6.0 percent of GDP by 2097.

 In the past, legislation has been enacted to prevent trust fund depletion.
 Should the trust funds be depleted, Social Security would still have revenue coming into the system from payroll taxes.
-The Social Security trustees estimate that revenue would be sufficient to pay 79 percent of the program's benefits.
-There has been debate about a trust fund depletion scenario, however, regarding whether monthly benefits would be lowered or whether full amounts would be paid but not on a timely basis.
+The Social Security trustees estimate that revenue would be sufficient to pay 77 percent of the program's benefits.
+There has been debate about a trust fund depletion scenario regarding whether monthly benefits would be lowered or whether full amounts would be paid but not on a timely basis.

-The amount of the monthly Social Security benefit to which a worker is entitled currently depends upon the earnings record they have paid FICA or SECA taxes on and upon the age at which the retiree chooses to begin receiving benefits.
+The amount of the monthly Social Security benefit to which a worker is entitled depends upon the earnings record on which they have paid FICA or SECA taxes and upon the age at which the retiree chooses to begin receiving benefits.
 That said, the U.S. Supreme Court ruled in Flemming v.
 Nestor (1960) that no one has a contractual right to Social Security benefits.